Natural Alternative Therapies

 Other foods rich in Vitamin C are dark leafy greens (especially kale), bell peppers, fresh herbs, broccoli, cauliflower, kiwi fruits, etc.

-👉 You can add 1/4 teaspoon ground Cayenne Pepper to your green juice, you can add it to soups and you can use it topically for swollen ankles and feet by making a paste with water and olive oil.
+You can add 1/4 teaspoon of ground Cayenne Pepper to your green juice, add it to soups, and use it topically for swollen ankles and feet by making a paste with water and olive oil.

-Basically, any food that is naturally spicy will increase your blood circulation.
-Mustard, ginger, and the all-mighty Turmeric are a few examples.
+Basically, any naturally spicy food will increase your blood circulation: mustard, ginger, and the all-mighty Turmeric are a few examples.

-5. Ginko Biloba – Ginko is often used as a natural remedy for memory problems for its ability to help with blood circulation problems in the brain.
+5. Ginko Biloba – Ginko is often used as a natural remedy for memory problems because of its ability to help with blood circulation problems in the brain.
 Varicose veins can also be relieved with Ginko.

 Easy Juice for Poor Blood Circulation